 Valentine’s day at our house is huge, but probably not for the same reasons as you might be thinking.

-You see, our firstborn son was born on Valentine’s day 9 months after we were married.
+You see, our firstborn son was born on Valentine’s day nine months after we were married.
 Yep, a honeymoon Valentine’s day baby.
-So in our house the day centers on our son’s birthday, yet my husband and I still give each other something small as a gift that day or do something together the day before or the day after.
+So in our house, the day centers on our son’s birthday, yet my husband and I still give each other something small as a gift that day or do something together the day before or the day after.

 My gifts for my husband are usually the homemade, inexpensive, simple to make, last minute kind, not that I leave it to the last minute–okay, sometimes I do.

 5 Last Minute Thrifty Valentine’s Day Gift Ideas For Him

 1. Create a Movie Night in a Basket